leuchine/leuchine.github.io/content/post/recruitment/index.md

 #### Documents

 To get to know applicants better, please send the following documents to me.
 I will read every application carefully.
-Due to the volume of emails, I am sorry that I cannot respond to every email.
+Due to the volume of emails received, I am sorry that only shortlisted applicants will be contacted.

 1. CV.
 2. Transcripts.